NBA Rumors: Phoenix Suns Could Trade Four Players And Draft Pick For Blake Griffin, ‘Complex’ Suggests

 “Don’t look now, but the Phoenix Suns might actually be good.
 Like, we’re not joking, this team is a lot of fun.
 And while they’re cruising right now, adding another star alongside Devin Booker would go a long way to secure their status in the West going forward.
 Insert Blake Griffin, who would be a perfect compliment to Booker going forward.
 For the Pistons, they would get a combination of young players and a first round pick, while clearing some longterm money.”

-Griffin would undeniably be an incredible addition to the Suns, giving them an established NBA superstar next to Devin Booker.
+Griffin would undeniably be an incredible addition to the Suns, giving them an established superstar next to Devin Booker.
 The potential arrival of Griffin would boost the Suns’ performance on both ends of the floor.
 Aside from being a very reliable scoring option, Griffin is also a great rebounder, defender, and floor-spacer.
 Once DeAndre Ayton finally returns from a 25-game suspension, he and Griffin could form one of the most formidable frontcourt duos in the league.

 Meanwhile, the deal only makes sense for the Pistons if they are already planning to undergo a rebuilding process.
 The suggested trade would enable the Pistons to unload the three-years and $109.6 million left on Griffin’s contract while acquiring three young players and a future draft pick.
 Saric, Bridges, and Lecque fit the timeline of the Pistons’ young core, and they could be part of the next title-contending team that they will try to build in Detroit.

-As of now, the Pistons haven’t shown a strong indication that they are planning to Griffin.
-However, if they struggle in the 2019-20 NBA season and find themselves out of the playoff race, expect rumors involving Griffin to heat up before the 2020 February NBA trade deadline.
+As of now, the Pistons haven’t shown any indication that they are planning to move Griffin.
+However, if they struggle this season and find themselves out of the playoff race, expect rumors involving Griffin to heat up before the February trade deadline.

 Delivered To Your INBOX